API Reference¶

 async rest_of_touch_events(...)
 AsyncIterator[None]¶

-Returns an async iterator that yields each occurrence of on_touch_move, and stops when on_touch_up occurs.
+Returns an async iterator that yields None on each on_touch_move event and stops when an on_touch_up event occurs.

 async for __ in rest_of_touch_events(widget, touch):